 Red Sea Workshop

 I have been running Red Sea workshops for many years and the vast majority of them are on my favourite boat MY Whirlwind, of Tornado Marine Fleet, with the workshops coordinated by Scuba Travel in the UK.
 Whirlwind was voted live aboard of the year in the Diver Awards 2012, an award she has won on several occasions before.
 But it is not the awards that attracts me to Whirlwind, I think she is perfectly set up for a group of photographers.
 She has luxurious cabins, but more importantly she has very large communal spaces, providing enough room for everyone to bring as much camera gear as they want and it is never under foot.
-Moreover, I have been using Whirlwind as a base in the Red Sea for many years and the Captain and his crew know me and my groups very well and always bend over backwards to look after our unusual demands.
+Moreover, I have been using Whirlwind as a base in the Red Sea for many years and the Captain and his crew, the guides and everyone at Tornado know me and my groups very well and always bend over backwards to look after our unusual demands.
 Whirlwind is definitely one of the reasons my Red Sea workshops are so popular.
 I have now run many, many workshops and trips with Scuba Travel and I continue to work with them because they provide a helpful, friendly and efficient service to the photographers who book on my trips.
-They know my stuff and they do all in their power to put the customer first.
+They know my stuff and they do all in their power for the customer.
 You can get a clear idea of the quality and diversity of subject matter on my workshops by looking at these galleries of images taken by people on the workshops in 2010, 2011 and 2012.

 I typically run my Red Sea workshop in late June, which is my preferred time for shooting the dramatic schools of fish that gather in the early summer at Ras Mohammed to spawn.
 These include the famous bohar snappers, batfish, giant trevally, bigeye jacks, unicorn fish, barracuda, blue-line emperors, masked pufferfish and long nosed parrotfish.
 When it kicks off it is my favourite dive site in the world.
 The wonders of Ras Mohammed tend to be our focus for the second half of the week.
 We tend to start the week on the Red Sea's photogenic shipwrecks, usually including the Giannis D, Carnatic and Thistlegorm.
 And sometimes we fit in a couple of others.
 We also take in a few more standard reef dives, Tiran being a favourite for reef wide angle incorporating the classic Red Sea scenes of red soft corals and thousands of dancing anthias.
 It is also a great spot for hawksbill turtles feeding on soft corals.